denz-io/cloudinary-asset-retrieval-tool/README.md

 # Cloudinary-Asset-Retrieval-Tool

 I created this tool for a specific situation.
 Which is if you are using cloudinary as SAAS but previosly stored assets in server.
-Now this is no problem in general but if you dedcide to switch services and then you find out that thay you have hundereds of gigabityes of assets in server and not only that there is no way for you to know which assets to upload to cloudinary (this is worst case scenario, if your db is fucked) you're basically in hell so I made this.
+Now this is no problem in general but if you decided to switch services and then you find out that you have hundereds of gigabityes of assets in server and not only that, there is no way for you to know which assets to upload to cloudinary or else risk redundant files (this is worst case scenario, if your db is fucked).
+If this is your situation then you're basically in hell so I made this.

 #Setup